Last Updated on September 27, 2023 by The Unbounded Thinker

 Therefore, stop wasting your time trying to understand life’s purpose because you will never know it.
 Instead, focus on living and experiencing life the way it is.

-However, you are free to give life a purpose and try to fulfil it because a purposeful life might make you decisive, content, and resilient.
+Nevertheless, you are free to give life a purpose and try fulfilling it because a purposeful life might make you decisive, content, and resilient.
 But always know that your life’s purpose is personal and subjective and you don’t have to impose your beliefs about the purpose of life on others.
 Moreover, don’t pressure yourself to fulfil your life goal because it is based on assumptions and belief systems and it’s not life’s ultimate goal.
 And lastly, don’t let other people’s answer to the question, what is the purpose of life? put so much pressure on you.
 Live your life and let others live theirs.

 “The greatest thing about life is that there is no meaning to it.” – Sadhguru

 “Life is its own goal.
 All achievement is the projection of the ego.” – Osho